-26.6002 Government, Business, Labour and Consumer Economic Relations (Half Elective) (Ian Iredale)
+26.6002 Government, Business, Labour and Consumer Economic Relations (Half Elective) (lan Iredale)

-The wide range of micro-economic policy initiatives undertaken or proposed by the Australian government.
-The initiatives include trade practices and prices justification legislation, national superannuation and compensation proposals and consumerism.
+The wide range of micro-economic policy initiatives undertaken or proposed by the Australian government: trade practices and prices justification legislation, national superannuation and compensation proposals and consumerism.
 These policies encompass a number of objectives and exert an impact upon all sectors of the economy.
-Together they form a complex micro-economic policy that will evolve throughout the 1970's and beyond.
+Together they form a complex micro-economic policy that will evolve throughout the 1980s and beyond.

-The elective is run on a seminar basis and assessment will be by way of class participation and written reports.
+The elective is run on a seminar basis and assessment is by way of class participation and written reports.
 There is no set text and students are assigned reading as the elective progresses.